The styles and features of the Brine template family.

 - Shopping cart

-Choose where they display or hide them, in Header: Layout.
-For example, choose Branding Position: Top Center to add your site title or logo to the middle of the top header.
+Choose where they display or hide them in the Header: layout section of site styles.
+For example, choose Branding position: Top center to add your site title or logo to the middle of the top header.

 - For elements in the bottom header, set their (Overlay) colors so they're visible over banners.